 “I knew I had a problem one day when I was playing basketball with my son.
 The next day I could barely walk.
 I could no longer ignore the pain.”
 A visit to an orthopaedic specialist confirmed that Robert had arthritis in his knee and that he was a candidate for total knee replacement.

-Now, Robert is back to walking the golf course rather than driving the golf cart.
+Following surgery, Robert stuck to the physical therapy regimen prescribed by his doctor, and now he’s back to walking the golf course rather than driving the golf cart.
 He’s also back to doing light yoga and hiking.
 “If you are limited in your day-to-day activities and it’s starting to affect you both mentally and physically, research your options.
 Technology has advanced so much over the years and I am so happy I got my knee replaced with Mako Technology.”